modestimpala/OdinOnDemand/README.md

 Paste the URL into any player's normal URL field:

-- **Radio:** a direct HTTP(S) station stream, for example `https://caster04.streampakket.com/proxy/8982/CeltCast`.
-VLC streams the audio without downloading the entire broadcast; no filename extension, yt-dlp, or Streamlink is required.
-Audio-only streams show the radio panel and music waveform visualizer instead of a blank screen, like local audio files.
+- **Radio:** paste a direct HTTP(S) station URL.
+VLC streams it without downloading the broadcast or requiring a file extension, yt-dlp, or Streamlink.
+Audio-only sources show the radio panel and waveform visualizer.
-- **Twitch and Kick:** a channel URL such as `https://www.twitch.tv/barny` or `https://kick.com/absi`.
-The `https://` is optional for these two, so `kick.com/absi` also works.
-Install [Streamlink](https://streamlink.github.io/install.html) on each listening/watching client.
-The cog menu shows whether it was detected.
-Streamlink resolves the channel, then the packaged VLC runtime plays its HLS stream; no external player is opened.
+- **Twitch and Kick:** install [Streamlink](https://streamlink.github.io/install.html) on every client.
+The cog menu shows its detection status.
+Streamlink resolves the channel, and the packaged VLC runtime plays the HLS stream in-game.
-  - **Windows:** put `streamlink.exe` on `PATH`, beside `OdinOnDemand.dll`, or in the game directory.
-OOD also reads the machine and user `PATH` from the registry, so a `PATH` entry added after Steam started is still found; reopen the cog menu to re-probe.
+  - **Windows:** place `streamlink.exe` on `PATH`, beside `OdinOnDemand.dll`, or in the game directory.
+OOD also reads registry `PATH` values; reopen the cog menu to re-probe after changes.
-  - **Wine/Proton:** a Windows Streamlink installation also works.
-Alternatively, OOD detects Linux Streamlink in `/usr/bin`, `/usr/local/bin`, or `$HOME/.local/bin`, with host Python 3 at `/usr/bin/python3` or `/bin/python3`.
-It invokes a short-lived host bridge using Wine's `start /unix`; you do not need to add Linux paths to Windows `PATH`.
-Custom Linux install locations outside these directories are not detected.
+  - **Wine/Proton:** use Windows Streamlink, or install Linux Streamlink in `/usr/bin`, `/usr/local/bin`, or `$HOME/.local/bin` with Python 3 in `/usr/bin/python3` or `/bin/python3`.
+OOD bridges to the host automatically, including from Steam's pressure-vessel container.
+Keep Steam running; do not install Streamlink in the Steam runtime.
+Other Linux locations are not detected.
-  - **Max Quality** also caps live-channel resolution.
-If no video fits, an available audio-only stream is used.
-Offline/restricted channels and missing Streamlink produce an error; radio and YouTube remain independent of Streamlink.
+  - **Max Quality** caps live video by height and prefers higher frame rates at the same resolution.
+If no video fits, OOD uses audio-only when available.

-Live broadcasts have no shared seekable position.
-Pause mutes/freezes this player's output while the stream continues; resume rejoins the live feed.
-Each multiplayer client resolves the original channel/station URL locally, so live latency can differ between clients.
-Ordinary finite media retains seek/time synchronization.
+Live streams have no shared seek position.
+Pausing freezes and mutes local output while the stream continues; resuming rejoins it.
+Each multiplayer client resolves the URL independently, so latency may vary.
+Finite media remains synchronized.

-Keep the complete updated `libvlc/win-x64` folder: live channels need the packaged adaptive HLS and MPEG-TS modules, not just an updated plugin DLL.
+Before playback, OOD probes direct HTTP sources to identify websites, radio, and live or finite HLS.
+HLS probing allows 10 seconds, four playlist levels, and 256 KiB per playlist.
+Malformed or oversized playlists produce a playback error.

 ## Use